centreon/centreon-collect/README.md

 # Centreon Broker #

-Centreon Broker is an extensible open-source monitoring event transmitter (broker).
+Centreon Collect is an extensible open-source monitoring event transmitter (broker).
 It is a low-level component of the [Centreon software suite](https://www.centreon.com).